ckespa.aubrielayne.com

 WHAT EXACLTY IS A TITLE?

-Simply stated, the title to a piece of property is the evidence that the owner is in lawful possession of that property.
+Simply stated, the title to a piece of property is the evidence that the owner is in lawful possession of that property and truly own the prop

 WHAT IS TITLE INSURANCE?